Ganymede-Bio/website-docusaurus/docs/nodes/File/Excel_Read.md

 ### Notes

-excel_file is represented in bytes so user can handle cases where Excel spreadsheet is a binary object within this function
+Excel_file is represented in bytes so user can handle cases where Excel spreadsheet is a binary object within this function